The Incredibles: Critical response The Incredibles received widespread acclaim upon release. Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale, making it Pixar's fourth (consecutive) film to receive this grade (after Toy Story 2, Monsters, Inc., and Finding Nemo). The Incredibles was Pixar's sixth consecutive film to obtain both critical and commercial acclaim.

 Eleanor Ringel Gillespie of The Atlanta Journal-Constitution was bored by the film's "recurring pastiches of earlier action films", concluding that "the Pixar whizzes do what they do excellently; you just wish they were doing something else."
 Jessica Winter of The Village Voice criticized the film for "playing as a standard summer action film", despite being released in early November.
-Her review, titled as "Full Metal Racket," noted that The Incredibles "announces the studio's arrival in the vast yet overcrowded Hollywood lot of eardrum-bashing, metal-crunching action sludge."The Incredibles was included on a number of best-of lists.
+Her review, titled as "Full Metal Racket," noted that The Incredibles "announces the studio's arrival in the vast yet overcrowded Hollywood lot of eardrum-bashing, metal-crunching action sludge."
+Laura Clifford of Reeling Reviews gave the film an A− and said, "Mix X-Men with True Lies and Spy Kids then add the retro design of The Powerpuff Girls all tied together with the magical technology of Pixar."
+In a positive review, Jennifer Frey of The Washington Post explained that "the movie is full of wonderful little touches: Syndrome, the bad guy, is drawn to remind viewers of Heat Miser from the classic Christmas cartoon The Year Without a Santa Claus.
+As always, Pixar excels with its animation, but what makes this family film even more appealing is the smartness of the script, which is clearly written, end to end, to appeal to adults as well as children."The Incredibles was included on a number of best-of lists.
 It appeared on professional rankings from The Guardian based on retrospective appraisal, as one of the greatest films of the twenty-first century.
 Travers also named it as number 6 on his list of the decade's best films.
 Several publications have listed it as one of the best animated films, including: Entertainment Weekly (2009), IGN (2010), Insider, USA Today, Elle (all 2018), Rolling Stone (2019), Parade, Complex, Time Out New York, and Empire (all 2021).
 The Incredibles appeared on several lists of the best superhero films, by outlets including: Time (2011), Paste, Vulture, Marie Claire (all 2019), IGN (2020), Esquire, The Indian Express, and Parade (all 2021).
 In December 2021, the film's screenplay was listed number 48 on the Writers Guild of America's "101 Greatest Screenplays of the 21st Century (So Far)".
 Others have named it one of the best conservative films, best action films, and best political films.
+In 2025, it ranked number 92 on the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century."